Azure/azure-sdk-for-js/sdk/edgezones/arm-edgezones/README.md

 ### Install the `@azure/arm-edgezones` package

-Install the Azure MicrosoftEdgeZones client library for JavaScript with `npm`:
+Install the Azure EdgeZones client library for JavaScript with `npm`:

 ```bash
 npm install @azure/arm-edgezones
 ```

-### Create and authenticate a `MicrosoftEdgeZones`
+### Create and authenticate a `EdgeZonesClient`

-To create a client object to access the Azure MicrosoftEdgeZones API, you will need the `endpoint` of your Azure MicrosoftEdgeZones resource and a `credential`.
-The Azure MicrosoftEdgeZones client can use Azure Active Directory credentials to authenticate.
+To create a client object to access the Azure EdgeZones API, you will need the `endpoint` of your Azure EdgeZones resource and a `credential`.
+The Azure EdgeZones client can use Azure Active Directory credentials to authenticate.
-You can find the endpoint for your Azure MicrosoftEdgeZones resource in the [Azure Portal][azure_portal].
+You can find the endpoint for your Azure EdgeZones resource in the [Azure Portal][azure_portal].

 You can authenticate with Azure Active Directory using a credential from the [@azure/identity][azure_identity] library or [an existing AAD Token](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token).